TEAMMATES/teammates/docs/static-analysis.md

 ### Eclipse

-Eclipse allows CheckStyle, PMD, and FindBugs analysis on the spot;
+Eclipse allows CheckStyle, PMD, and SpotBugs analysis on the spot;
 just right-click on the source class or folder and select the appropriate commands.
 Remember to configure the tools to use the ruleset provided.
 The analysis results are immediately reported in Eclipse and you can traverse to the violating lines with just a click.